 Metering systems continue to get better and the 1D X Mark II's 360,000-pixel RGB+IR metering sensor is a significant upgrade from the 1D X's 100,000-pixel RGB sensor.
 This new system claims improved facial and wildlife tracking capabilities and provides information to the Intelligent Tracking and Recognition (iTR) AF system and, as I mentioned above, this system works very well.

 A feature I impatiently waited to have in a 1-Series body is Canon's Flicker Mode.
 When photographing under flickering lights using a fast shutter speed, each frame can have a different brightness and both different and uneven white balance.
 Check out the just-referenced link for more information on that challenge, but here are five images captured in a 1D X II 14 fps burst at an outdoor soccer game shot under the lights on a Division II university field with Flicker mode disabled.

-The exposures are the same (1/1600, f/2.8, ISO 8000), but the brightness of the images are obviously different.
+The exposures are the same (1/1600, f/2.8, ISO 8000), but the brightness of the images is obviously different.
 Those captured during the dim cycle of the lights will need to be brightened in post processing and increased noise levels will be noticed.
 These results are actually quite good compared to those to some I've came home with from other venues.

 Because the 1D X Mark II (and other cameras with this feature) can detect light flicker (including showing a flicker detection indicator in the viewfinder) and adjust the shutter release timing to coincide with the brightest light levels, their resulting images have significantly higher quality.
 Here is another examples using the fluorescent lights in my basement.